 This peaceful beach is located on the south coast of the island and attracts visitors with its clear waters and soft sand.
 It is here that the Atlantic Ocean meets the Caribbean Sea and offers visitors the chance to swim in azure waters, dip their toes in the brown sands, and be surrounded by towering palm trees.

 If you’re looking for the best snorkeling in Antigua that doesn’t require a boat to get there, Carlisle Bay is where you want to go.
 There is an abundance of colorful fish just begging to be seen.
 If you want to stay here, there is one that sits atop a cliff overlooking the picturesque sand and water.

 Half Moon Bay

-Half Moon Bay is often proclaimed the most beautiful beach on the island.
+Half Moon Bay has often proclaimed the most beautiful beach on the island.
 This is probably because the beach features pink sand and stunning turquoise waters.
 The beach stretches almost 1 mile along the southeast coast and is just a 5-minute drive from the village of Freetown.
 This is where the Atlantic surf is unpredictable at times and can be a bit rough – perfect for windsurfers heading beyond the reef.